Written by Mike Dixon, BSD Education

-As more schools adopt BSD Technology Education programs, our team continues to innovate in order to maintain high quality virtual training for our teachers.
-Video conferencing enables our instructors to facilitate professional development sessions with teachers from around the world and accommodate busy schedules across multiple time zones.
+As more schools adopt BSD Technology Education programs, our team continues to innovate with high-quality virtual PD training for our teachers.
+Video conferencing enables our instructors to facilitate professional development sessions with teachers and accommodate busy schedules worldwide.
 However, virtual training comes with its own unique challenges.
 Here are some of the best tips that we’ve picked up after hundreds of sessions with thousands of teachers.

 Welcome and Follow Up Emails

-The communications that bookend a virtual training are crucial opportunities to build trust and set expectations.
-Prior to every virtual session, BSD sends each teacher a welcome package, instructor bio, and a personalized PD agenda.
+The communications that bookend virtual training are crucial opportunities to build trust and set expectations.
+Before every virtual session, BSD sends each teacher a welcome package, instructor bio, and a personalized PD agenda.
 Providing participants with the “who,” “what,” and “why” of training helps kick start solid relationships.
-These small gestures demonstrate that we respect teachers’ busy schedules and that we will use our time together productively.
+These small gestures demonstrate that we respect teachers’ busy schedules and use our time together productively.

-Once the virtual session is complete, a follow up email is sent out containing a summary of the material that was covered.
-Follow up communication is critical for verifying goals, reenforcing new knowledge and outlining next steps.
+Once the virtual session is complete, a follow-up email is sent out containing a summary of the covered material.
+Follow-up communication is critical for verifying goals, reenforcing new knowledge, and outlining the next steps.

 Show Face

 One of the biggest challenges with virtual PD is creating a relationship between the instructor and participants.
-In order to be most effective, the instructor must use their camera in addition to audio, no exceptions!
+To be most effective, the instructor must use their camera in addition to audio, no exceptions!
 Our body language and expressions allow teachers to connect with instructors and more accurately interpret the lesson material.

 Along with the camera, the instructor must be ready in the following aspects: